influxdata/docs-v2/content/influxdb/cloud-iox/order-by.md

 | coyote_creek | 2019-08-28T14:24:00.000Z | -0.587      |
 | coyote_creek | 2019-08-29T15:24:00.000Z | -0.571      |
 | coyote_creek | 2019-08-27T13:42:00.000Z | -0.561      |

-The query returns results in order by first column `location`, then by the second column `water_level`.

 Return results by field from within a time range: